RichardCrawshaw/Heimdall/README.md

 # Heimdall
-A diagnostics application for CBUS^(r)^, written in .NET 6.
+A diagnostics application for CBUS(r), written in .NET 6.
 It is intended to be cross-platform, but will initially target Windows, as that is what I have most experience with.

 ## The Name